-Turk St. and Taylor St. Х

-Taylor St. and McAllister St. X

-6th St. and 7th St. X

-7th St. and 8th St. X

-Charles J. Brenham Pl. and Hyde St. X

-Hyde St. and Larkin St. Х X

-Larkin St. and Polk St. X

-Polk St. and Van Ness Ave.
-X X

-Van Ness Ave and Page St. Х

-The size of a Loading Zone on the Nor 63' to 100' with an average length of 8 South side of Market St. varies betwee of 75'.
-All Loading Zones are 16' wide 30'.
-The size of a en 32' and 100' v Loading Zone on the vith an average length

-Additionally, there are three 10' wide traditional roadway level loadin zones located on the south side of Market St. between 10th St. and 11 7th and 8th streets, and on the north side of Market St. between Kear Montgomery streets.
-Design option for the approximately 0.6-mile portion of Market Street between Octavia Boulevard and approximately 300 feet east of the Ha and Market Street intersection: 10th St. and 11th St,

-Restrict three proposed loading zones on the north side of Street between Hayes and 12th streets to paratransit vehic and commercial vehicles.
+Turk St. and Taylor St. Х Taylor St. and McAllister St. X 6th St. and 7th St. \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ X 7th St. and 8th St. X V ^ Charles J. Brenham Pl. and Hyde St. X V Hyde St. and Larkin St. X X Larkin St. and Polk St. X Polk St. and Van Ness Ave.
+X X Van Ness Ave and Page St. Х The size of a Loading Zone on the North side of Market St. varies betw 63' to 100' with an average length of 80'.
+The size of a Loading Zone of South side of Market St. varies between 32' and 100' with an average of 75'.
+All Loading Zones are 16' wide plus a 1' mountable curb.
+Additionally, there are three 10' wide traditional roadway level loading zones located on the south side of Market St. between 10th St. and 11th St, 7th and 8th streets, and on the north side of Market St. between Kearny and Montgomery streets.
+Design option for the approximately 0.6-mile portion of Market Street between Octavia Boulevard and approximately 300 feet east of the Hayes and Market Street intersection: Restrict three proposed loading zones on the north side of Market Street between Hayes and 12th streets to paratransit vehicles, taxis, and commercial vehicles.
 Sewer Relocations The existing sewers along portions of Market Street and McAllister Street will be directly beneath new planned LRV track replacement.
 All other sewer work is for state-of-good-repair replacement.
 For details on sewer work, see below.

-Fire Hydrant Relocations Catch basins affected by the movement of curb lines will be relocated horizontally (<20') or vertically (<1'), which also involves adjustment or replacement of the laterals into which they feed.
+Fire Hydrant Relocations Catch basins affected by the movement horizontally (<20') or vertically (<1'), we replacement of the laterals into which excavation in these cases is five feet are is the depth of sewer mains, approximation horizontally up to eight feet into the st hich also involves they feed.
+Appro nd the maximum o ately 12 feet.
+Wo adjustment or ximate depth of depth of excavation rk may extend Stormwater catch basins Catch basins affected by the movement of curb lines will be relocated horizontally (<20') or vertically (<1'), which also involves adjustment or replacement of the laterals into which they feed.
 Approximate depth of excavation in these cases is five feet and the maximum depth of excavation is the depth of sewer mains, approximately 12 feet.
 Work may extend horizontally up to eight feet into the street from the edge of the curb line.

-Stormwater catch basins Catch basins affected by the movement of curb lines will be relocated horizontally (<20') or vertically (<1'), which also involves adjustment or replacement of the laterals into which they feed.
-Approximate depth of excavation in these cases is five feet and the maximum depth of excavation is the depth of sewer mains, approximately 12 feet.
-Work may extend horizontally up to eight feet into the street from the edge of the curb line.

-Lighting All existing Path of Gold light standards will be removed and replaced new luminaires on new poles in the furnishing zone, providing illumina both for the roadway and for the streetscape.
-A photometric study wi performed in order to meet current SFPUC lighting standards for pede and traffic safety in advance of the selection of replacement luminaire roviding illumination ometric study will be ndards for pedestrian
+Lighting All existing Path of Gold light standards new luminaires on new poles in the fur both for the roadway and for the stree performed in order to meet current SF and traffic safety in advance of the selections. rnishing zone, pro tscape.
+A photon PUC lighting stand viding illumination netric study will be dards for pedestrian

-Lighting installed as part of the project will be required to conform to American National Standard Practice for Roadway Lighting (ANSI/IESNA RP- 8-00) and the Caltrans Map Roadway Classification.
+Lighting installed as part of the project will be required to conform to American National Standard Practice for Roadway Lighting (ANSI/IESNA RP-8-00) and the Caltrans Map Roadway Classification.
 To provide power to the new lighting, a N36 box will be added between every City manhole and the first streetlight pole, with associated conduit work.
 A second 2" GRS conduit will be installed running east to west along Market, on both sides of the roadway.
 New tie-in locations will be added as needed.